 Scope and Contents

-The collection is housed in 91 boxes and organized into eight series: Correspondence, Kurt Wolff Verlag Papers, Pantheon Books Papers, Harcourt Brace Jovanovich Papers, Writings, Subject Files, Personal Papers, and Additional Material.
+The collection is housed in 106 boxes and organized into nine series: Correspondence, Kurt Wolff Verlag Papers, Pantheon Books Papers, Harcourt Brace Jovanovich Papers, Writings, Subject Files, Personal Papers, Additional Material, and 2019 Addition.
 Boxes 81-89 contain Oversize and Restricted Fragile material.

 Series I, Correspondence , is organized into two subseries: General Correspondence and Third Party Correspondence.

 General Correspondence, housed in boxes 1-46, consists predominantly of professional correspondence with authors, publishers, and translators, though correspondence can also be found with friends, editors, literary agents, periodicals, and organizations.
 There are both correspondence files and "working files" for certain authors and publishers.
 The working files include incoming and outgoing correspondence with Kurt and Helen Wolff and other staff members of Pantheon or Harcourt, third-party correspondence, enclosures, and other material.